dkackman/chia-dotnet-bls/README.md

 ## Introduction

+Many thanks to [Rigidity](https://github.com/Rigidity) who's code this is a direct port of and and helped immensely along the way.

 This is a direct port of the [chia bls typescript library](https://github.com/Chia-Network/node-chia-bls).
 Coding style and naming have been converted to C# conventions but otherwise it is very similar in API.

 ## See Also